 5.4 Environmental Flow Assessment

 A site-specific environmental flow assessment study shall be carried out using habitat simulation and hydraulic modeling methodology.
-From the long-term flow series, 90% or 75% dependable year, as applicable, discharge should be used in the modelling exercise as input flow data.
-The river cross section for initial critical stretch from the diversion location should be used.
-Average discharge value for each season should be calculated viz. average of four leanest months (of 90% or 75% dependable year, as applicable), average of four monsoon months and average of remaining four months.
-These discharge values should be simulated for one-dimensional flow modelling to work out the water depth, waterway width and discharge velocity for different amount of releases i.e. 10%, 15%.
-20%, 25%, 30%, 40%, 50% and 100%.
+From the long-term flow series, 90 percent or 75 percent dependable year, as applicable, discharge should be used in the modelling exercise as input flow data.
+The river cross-section for initial critical stretch from the diversion location should be used.
+Average discharge value for each season should be calculated namely, average of four leanest months (of 90 percent or 75 percent dependable year, as applicable), average of four monsoon months and average of remaining four months.
+These discharge values should be simulated for one-dimensional flow modelling to work out the water depth, waterway width and discharge velocity for different amount of releases that is, 10 percent, 15 percent, 20 percent, 25 percent, 30 percent, 40 percent, 50 percent and 100 percent.
 Discharge values meeting the habitat requirement should be discussed and environment flow recommendations justified.
-A minimum of 15-20% of the average lean season flow of that river should always be recommended.
+A minimum of 15 percent to 20 percent of the average lean season flow of that river should always be recommended.

 Land Environment

-Negative impact on land stability, soil erosion, reservoir sedimentation and natural springs, if any, due to
+Negative impact on land stability, soil erosion, reservoir sedimentation and natural springs, if any, due to:

 considerable road construction/widening activity;